Mallets/zcat/README.md

 ## Usage

-Because `zcat` as command name is already be used for the [zcat Linux command](https://linux.die.net/man/1/zcat), this crate uses `zat` as command name.
+Because `zcat` as command name is already taken by the [zcat Linux command](https://linux.die.net/man/1/zcat), this crate uses `zat` as command name.

 See `zat --help` for all available options.